LSEG-API-Samples/Example.REDI.CSharp.Examples/SingleOptionsTrade/README.md

 ## Test and Run

-**1. Buy to Open a call contract for IBM at 15.20**
+**1. Buy to Open a contract of IBM Nov '18 140 call at 15.20**
 ```
-OptionsTrade.exe -s IBM -l 15.20
+OptionsTrade.exe -s IBM -x "Nov '18" -k 140 -l 15.20
 ```
-The command runs with symbol (-s) and limit price (-l) options.
-Therefore, it uses the first expiration date, strike price, and account retrieved from the REDIPlus API.
+The command runs with the symbol (-s), expiration data (-x), strike price (-k) and limit price (-l) options.
+Therefore, it uses the account retrieved from the REDIPlus API.
 For other options, the default values are used.

 ```
 Send an order with the following options:
 Symbol: IBM
+PriceType: Limit
+Limit Price: 15.20
 Quantity: 1
-Limit Price: 15.20
-Stop Price:0
 Type: Call
-Date: Jul 27 '18
+Date: Nov '18
-Strike: 100.00
+Strike: 140
 Position: Open
 Exchange: DEM1 DMA
-PriceType: Limit
 TIF: Day
 Account: EQUITY-TR
 Ticket: Bypass